-- 2. Roll the hopper into position in the machine. - Position the lift arm pins in the lift arm slots.
+- 2. Roll the hopper into position in the machine. - 3.
+Position the lift arm pins in the lift arm slots.
 Push the lift arm hooks over the pins.

-- A. Hook - B. Pin - Start the engine, raise the hopper, and place the hopper lift and side brush control lever in the "hold" position. - 5.
+A. Hook B. Pin

+- 4. Start the engine, raise the hopper, and place the hopper lift and side brush control lever in the "hold" position. - 5.
 Stop the engine. - 6.
-Roll the hopper dolly away from the machine. - Place the hopper lift and side brush control lever in the "lower" position. - 8.
-Unlatch and remove the hopper cover. - Connect the wire harness connectors and the vacuum hose(s) between the hopper and the machine. - Reposition and latch the hopper cover on the hopper.
+Roll the hopper dolly away from the machine. - 7.
+Place the hopper lift and side brush control lever in the "lower" position. - 8.
+Unlatch and remove the hopper cover. - 9.
+Connect the wire harness connectors and the vacuum hose(s) between the hopper and the machine. - 10.
+Reposition and latch the hopper cover on the hopper.
+Lower the front bumper with the help of an assistant.